geosigno/simpleParallax.js/README.md

 ```

 ### orientation - *String* - see [example](https://simpleparallax.com#example-orientation)
-This is the orientation (or direction) of the parallax effect.
-Choose *up* and when scrolling down, the image will translate from the bottom to the top (so the image will translate up).
-When scrolling up, the image will translate from the top to the bottom.
-Same logic applies for all others orientations (*right*, *down*, *left*, *up left*, *up right*, *down left* or *down right*).
-When 2 directions are combined (for example *down right*), the image will translate diagonally.
+The parallax effect's orientation, or direction, can be customized.
+If you choose *up*, the image will move from bottom to top as you scroll down, and from top to bottom as you scroll up.
+This same logic applies for all other orientations, including *right*, *down*, *left*, *up left*, *up right*, *down left*, and *down right*.
+If two directions are combined, such as *down right*, the image will move diagonally.

 ### scale - *Number* - see [example](https://simpleparallax.com#example-scale)
-The higher the scale is set, the more visible the parallax effect will be.
-In return, the image will lose in quality.
-To reduce the lossless effect, if the scale is set at 1.5 and your image is 500px width, do the simple math 500 * 1.5 = 750.
-So you can choose a 750px image to replace your 500px one, and don't see any quality leak.
-More information is available if you read the case study [here](https://medium.com/@geoffrey.signorato/case-study-create-a-parallax-effect-directly-on-img-tags-with-javascript-35b8daf81471).
+The higher the *scale* setting, the more pronounced the parallax effect becomes.
+However, this can cause the image quality to diminish.
+To mitigate this, if the *scale* is set at 1.5 and your image width is 500px, simply multiply 500 by 1.5 to get 750.
+You can then use a 750px image in place of your 500px one to maintain image quality.
+More information can be found in the case study linked [here](https://medium.com/@geoffrey.signorato/case-study-create-a-parallax-effect-directly-on-img-tags-with-javascript-35b8daf81471).

 ### overflow - *Boolean* - see [example](https://simpleparallax.com#example-overflow)
-By default, the image is scaled to apply a parallax effect without any overflow on the layout - you can check the [case study](https://medium.com/@geoffrey.signorato/case-study-create-a-parallax-effect-directly-on-img-tags-with-javascript-35b8daf81471) to have a better understanding.
-When *overflow* is set to true, the image will translate out of its natural flow (so it may overlap with your content).
+By default, the image scales to create a parallax effect without any overflow on the layout - for a better understanding, review the [case study](https://medium.com/@geoffrey.signorato/case-study-create-a-parallax-effect-directly-on-img-tags-with-javascript-35b8daf81471).
+When overflow is set to true, the image will translate beyond its natural flow, potentially overlapping your content.

 ### delay - *Number* - see [example](https://simpleparallax.com#example-delay-transition)
-When a *delay* is set, the translation of the image will continue during that delay when the user stops scrolling.
-That gives a very nice effect.
-The delay is in second. **Watch out, sometimes this delay is causing issue on iOS devices [#47](https://github.com/geosigno/simpleParallax.js/issues/47)**
+Setting a delay prolongs the image's translation even after the user has stopped scrolling, creating a pleasing effect.
+This delay is measured in seconds. **Watch out, sometimes this delay is causing issue on iOS devices [#47](https://github.com/geosigno/simpleParallax.js/issues/47)**

 ### transition - *String* - see [example](https://simpleparallax.com#example-delay-transition)
-The *transition* setting works closely with the *delay* setting.
-This setting will add any CSS transition to the delay setting.
-For example, you can use *ease* or *ease-in-out*.
+The transition setting is linked with the delay setting.
+It applies any CSS transition to the delay setting, such as ease or ease-in-out.

-### customContainer - *String or Node*
-By default, the parallax calculation is done with the body scroll percentage.
-In some cases, the images may be in a container that has its own scroll area, so to have an accurate calculation, the custom container should be set.

-### customWrapper - *String*
-In some cases, you want to use your own wrapper instead of the one created by the plugin.
-If you specify your custom wrapper, the plugin will add the "simpleParallax" class along with an "overflow: hidden" style.

 ### maxTransition - *Number* - see [example](https://simpleparallax.com#example-max-transition)
-The maxTransition setting should be used to stop the parallax animation after a given percentage.
-By default, it translates from 0% to 100% of the user viewport.
-You can change it here to any percentage you want.
+The maxTransition setting controls the extent of the parallax animation.
+By default, it translates from 0% to 100% of the user's viewport.
+You can adjust this to any percentage.

+### src - *String* - Vanilla version only
+This is the source of the image.
+It can be a local path or a URL.

+### customContainer - *String or Node* - Vanilla version only
+Parallax calculations default to the body scroll percentage.
+However, images may be in a container with its own scroll area.
+For accurate calculations, set a custom container.

+### customWrapper - *String* - Vanilla version only
+In some instances, you might want to use your own wrapper instead of the plugin's.
+Specifying a custom wrapper will add the simpleParallax class and an overflow: hidden style.

 ## Methods